bahrus/carbon-copy/README.md

 ### zenmu

-The particular function zenmu (in zenmu.js) that comes with this component is a particular function that might be of interest to those trying to reduce the verbosity of web component markup.
+The particular function zenmu (in zenmu.js) that comes with this component  might be of interest to those trying to reduce the verbosity of web component markup.

 One of the aspects that make Vue and Angular popular is its compact template syntax.